-A completed Pre-Clinical Participation Health Record Form and copies of immunization records are required for each nursing student.
-These files must be kept up to date throughout the nursing program.
-It is the students' responsibility to keep required documentation up-to-date and to provide documentation of status as directed by the Nursing Lab Coordinator and Director of Nursing.
-If a student does not have the required immunizations, the student will not be allowed to attend clinical until the appropriate documentation is on file.
+Copies of immunization records are required for each nursing student.
+These records must be kept up to date throughout the duration of the nursing program.
+It is the students' responsibility to keep required documentation up-todate and to provide documentation of status as directed by the Nursing Lab Coordinator and Director of Nursing.
+If a student does not provide evidence of the required immunizations by established deadlines, the student will not be allowed to attend clinical.

-The following is a list of the immunizations that are currently required by our clinical partners:
+The following is a list of the immunizations that are currently required by clinical partners:

-- Varicella record of 2 immunizations or a titer showing immunity - MMR record of 2 immunizations or a titer showing immunity - Tdap one within the last 10 years - Hepatitis B Series of 3 immunizations or a titer showing immunity - Flu shot required every October-March - Tuberculosis Either a 2-step mantoux, annual mantoux, t-spot, or QuantiFERON Gold guidelines exist for timing of this one close to clinical start date (see orientation packet)
+- Varicella record of 2 immunizations or a titer showing immunity - MMR record of 2 immunizations or a titer showing immunity - Tdap one within the last 10 years - Hepatitis B Series of 3 immunizations or a titer showing immunity - Influenza required every October-March - Tuberculosis Either a 2-step Mantoux, annual Mantoux, t-spot, or QuantiFERON Gold (see orientation packet for details related to timing)